 As the nation's consumer protection agency, the Federal Trade Commission ("FTC") has broad jurisdiction over lead generators, whether they are generating leads for a lender, an educational institution, or a company offering another good or service.
 Using this authority, the agency has brought law enforcement actions against unscrupulous actors in the lead generation industry.
-For example, the FTC has sued lead generators that lured consumers with promises of extremely low fixed rate mortgages or free refinancing, but then sold consumers' information to entities that did not actually offer these deals.1 The FTC also has sued payday loan lead generators that sold consumers' sensitive bank accounts without authorization.2
+For example, the FTC has sued lead generators that lured consumers with promises of extremely low fixed rate mortgages or fire refinancing, but then sold consumers' information to entities that did not actually offer these deals.
+The FTC also has sued payday loan lead generators that sold consumers' sensitive bank account information to non-lenders who simply debited charges directly from consumers' accounts without authorization.

-Given the complexity of the industry, on October 30, 2015, the FTC hosted a public workshop, entitled "Follow the Lead" ("Workshop"), at which a variety of experts and stakeholders discussed online lead generation practices and key consumer protection issues raised by those practices.3 This Staff Perspective summarizes and reflects upon that discussion, the associated public comments, and other information gathered through law enforcement and experts.
+Given the complexity of the industry, on October 30, 2015, the FTC hosted a public workshop, entitled "Follow the Lead" ("Workshop"), at which a variety of experts and stakeholders discussed online lead generation practices and key consumer protection issues raised by those practices.
+This Staff Perspective summarizes and reflects upon that discussion, the associated public comments, and other information gathered through law enforcement and experts.
 In particular, we detail the mechanics of online lead generation and potential benefits and concerns associated with lead generation for both businesses and consumers.